 Q: What arrival/departure times should I select when booking my flights?

-A: You should plan to arrive in Cusco on the morning of October 9th, no later than 10am.
+A: You should plan to arrive in Cusco on the morning the retreat begins, no later than 10am.
 If you wish to arrive the night before, that is no problem.
 Please let us know so that we can make arrangements for you.
-You should plan your departure from Cusco after 3pm on October 19th.
+You should plan your departure from Cusco after 3pm on the final day of the retreat.
 If you wish to stay an additional night in Pisac or Cusco before departing, or if you wish to make additional travel plans, please let us know and we’ll be happy to assist you.
-Please understand that we will arrange shared taxis and/or a van for departing flights from Cusco on the afternoon of October 19th, and depending on the needs of the group, you may arrive at the airport early.
+Please understand that we will arrange shared taxis and/or a van for departing flights from Cusco on the afternoon of the last day of the retreat, and depending on the needs of the group, you may arrive at the airport early.

 Q: How do I get to the hotel in Cusco?
 How do I get back to the airport in Cusco?